chris104957/django-carrot/docs/source/quick-start.rst

         }
     ]

+For more information, refer to :ref:`carrot-monitor`

 Contribute
 ----------

-Please refer to `Contributing to Carrot <https://github.com/chris104957/django-carrot/blob/master/CONTRIBUTING.md>`
+Please refer to `Contributing to Carrot <https://github.com/chris104957/django-carrot/blob/master/CONTRIBUTING.md>`_

 Support
 -------